orsonteodoro/oiledmachine-overlay/SECURITY.md

 [6] When the release is the same as the upstream release at that time and
     dependencies are up-to-date secure, it is security-critical.
-If it is an outdated release, it is rated for casual/entertainment use only.
+If it is an outdated release, it is rated for casual/entertainment use not for ingesting sketchy content.

+[7] For casual/entertainment use only not for ingesting sketchy content.

 ### Small packages cases